By Molly Patrick

 So I cheered her on for eating whatever she could get down, and I happily marched my ass to Denny’s, Taco Bell and Albertsons.
 She was also craving Campbell’s Tomato Soup and purple Gatorade.
 I made my Creamy Tomato Soup for her just to see if it would nip her craving and it did.
 I also bought grape Recharge instead of Gatorade, and she was happy with that.

 3. Taking care of yourself is non-negotiable when caring for others.
 This is something that I really have to be conscious about.
-I do an outstanding job of taking care of myself when I’m home and in my usual routine, but as soon as I’m out of my element, taking care of someone, my self-care routine tries its hardest to slip right through my fingers.
+I do an outstanding job of taking care of myself when I’m home and in my usual routine, but as soon as I’m out of my element, taking care of someone else, my self-care routine drifts to the backseat.
 It’s so important to take care of yourself when giving care to someone else because if you don’t, you can’t give that person your best.
 And people who you give care to deserve your best.

 If you can manage to do 25% – 50% of what you normally do, you’re doing great.
 On my most recent caregiving adventure, this meant getting up much earlier than usual and doing 5 – 10 minutes of meditation instead of 20 minutes and only half of my stretch / exercise routine.
 It also meant eating vegan (but not necessarily WFPB), drinking a green smoothie or juice at least every other day, drinking plenty of water, eating enough food, taking a break to sit down and rest, and getting enough sleep.